 - Sexual Harassment – You should treat the end-of-year party like any other day at work and behave accordingly.
 Being drunk is no excuse for your comments or actions.
 The workplace sexual harassment policy will be in place at a work party so avoid making any sexist comments.
 It is also wise not to make any sexual advances within a professional environment because if viewed as sexual misconduct it could result in your dismissal for gross misconduct or disciplinary action.

 - Don’t Call in Sick – Post-party absenteeism could leave you with a note on your record.
 If you plan on arriving to work late you must ensure that the correct permissions have been given.
 If you have got in trouble for being late in the past, turning up for work late after the Xmas party could result in an investigation and disciplinary action against you.
 Clearly, if you are genuinely unwell you will need to follow your employer’s sickness policy.

 The expert employment solicitors at Slater and Gordon Lawyers can provide immediate legal support anywhere in the UK for employees undergoing a disciplinary or grievance hearing.
 Call us any time 24/7 on freephone 0800 916 9060 or contact us online.

-Sarah Evans is an employment lawyer with expertise in harassment and sex discrimination; she works at Slater and Gordon in Manchester.
+James Watkins is an employment lawyer at Slater and Gordon in Cardiff.